nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-07-01-many-organisations-are-lured-to-safe-by-the-song-of-the-sirens/index.md

 ---
+title: Many organisations are lured to SAFe by the song of the Sirens
+date: 2020-07-01
+author: MrHinsh
 id: "44502"
-title: "Many organisations are lured to SAFe by the song of the Sirens"
-date: "2020-07-01"
-categories:
-  - "agility"
-tags:
-  - "leadership-track"
-  - "scrum-theory"
-coverImage: "Siren-mermaids-25084952-1378-1045-6-5.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "many-organisations-are-lured-to-safe-by-the-song-of-the-sirens"
+slug: many-organisations-are-lured-to-safe-by-the-song-of-the-sirens
 aliases:
 - /blog/many-organisations-are-lured-to-safe-by-the-song-of-the-sirens
+tags:
+- leadership-track
+- scrum-theory
+categories:
+- agility
+coverImage: Siren-mermaids-25084952-1378-1045-6-5.jpg

 ---

 These Sirens take advantage of the lack of understanding of what business agility is trying to change and lures unsuspecting C-suite executives into parting with their cash for what is effectively someone else's business process.
 They are changing their entire organisation, not because of a business challenge, but because they are told to.